 Today, most veneers are made from composite resin or porcelain.

-Composite resin veneers are the same as the materials used for bonding, a pliable composite resin that is sculpted directly onto the surface of your tooth and then shaped to match the neighboring teeth in both contour and color.
+Composite resin veneers are the same as the materials used for bonding: a pliable composite resin that is sculpted directly onto the surface of your tooth and then shaped to match the neighboring teeth in contour and color.

-Pros: Composite resin veneers can be created in one visit and have a natural appearance and may be slightly less expensive than porcelain veneers.
+Pros: Composite resin veneers can be created in one visit, have a natural appearance, and may be slightly less expensive than porcelain veneers.

 Cons: lifespan of 5- 8 years before replacement, may stain over time if you eat certain foods

-Porcelain veneers on the other hand are created separately in a laboratory and are designed to precisely fit your needs.
+Porcelain veneers, on the other hand, are created separately in a laboratory and are designed to fit your needs precisely.
 They are then attached to your teeth in the dental office.

-Pros: Strong, and durable, with a lifespan of 10 years before replacement.
-These can be designed using digital software to match your natural teeth in shape and color, but also correct imperfections.
+Pros: Strong and durable, with a lifespan of 10 years before replacement.
+These can be designed using digital software to match your natural teeth in shape and color and correct imperfections.
 Porcelain veneers are stain-resistant.

 Cons: Porcelain veneers cannot be created in one visit, as the resin composites are, and the price may be slightly higher.

-At Meza Dental, we use porcelain because we believe they provide the most natural-looking and durable result for our patients.
+At Meza Dental, we use porcelain because it provides our patients with the most natural-looking and durable result.

 Bonding